Aakanksha2412/sofi-affiliate-analytics/README.md

 ---
 ## 📊 Workflow

--Extract – Ingest affiliate data from sources (CSV, APIs, or files).
+- Extract – Ingest affiliate data from sources (CSV, APIs, or files).
--Transform – Clean, validate, and standardize data.
+- Transform – Clean, validate, and standardize data.
--Load – Insert processed data into PostgreSQL tables.
+- Load – Insert processed data into PostgreSQL tables.
--Visualize – Connect Tableau to the database and explore insights through dashboards.
+- Visualize – Connect Tableau to the database and explore insights through dashboards.

 ---

 ## 📈 Tableau Dashboard

--Located in the tableau_dashboard/ folder (.twb or .twbx files).
+- Located in the tableau_dashboard/ folder (.twb or .twbx files).
--Connects directly to the processed PostgreSQL database.
+- Connects directly to the processed PostgreSQL database.
--Provides insights such as:
+- Provides insights such as:
-   -Affiliate channel performance
+   - Affiliate channel performance
-   -Cost-per-acquisition (CPA) trends
+   - Cost-per-acquisition (CPA) trends
-   -ROI and conversion funnel efficiency
+   - ROI and conversion funnel efficiency
-   -Time-based traffic and conversion patterns
+   - Time-based traffic and conversion patterns

 👉 If you’re using Tableau Public, you can publish dashboards and share interactive links.